cassiozen/mithryn-ttrpg/players guide.md

 - **Weapons** determine how many dice you roll when attacking.
 Weapons can have a minimum ability score requirements.
 - **Armor** helps avoid incoming attacks by increasing your character’s Defense score, a number that determines how high an attacker must roll for you to take damage (More on Defense below).

-#### Inventory

-Characters have a total of ten inventory slots, but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
-For game purposes, each character starts with a Bag, Backpack, or similar that can hold up to six slots.
-Anyone carrying a full inventory (i.e., filling all 10 slots) is reduced to 0 Defense.
-A character cannot fill more than ten slots.

-##### Inventory Slots

-Most items take up one slot unless otherwise indicated.
-Petty items do not take up any slots.
-Bulky items take up two slots.
-A small bag of coins (up to 100 coins) is petty and does not occupy a slot.

-#### Starting Wealth

-At character creation, you begin with 50 gold pieces to spend on weapons, armor, and useful tools.
+At character creation, you begin with 50 gold pieces to spend on weapons, armor, and useful tools - check the equipment chapter for prices and descriptions.
 Alternatively, you may select one of the Starting Kits below:

 #### Starting Kits

-Choosing gear can feel overwhelming for new players, especially with limited gold, limited inventory slots and weapons with ability requirements.
+Balancing your amount of coins and weapon ability requirements can make choosing gear feel overwhelming for new players.
 Starter kits are suggested gear packs built around familiar types of characters.
 They include the weapon and armor requirements you’ll need to meet and how much coin you’ll have left.

 - **Adventurer**: All-purpose explorer with a balance of melee and ranged.
   Requirements: STR 4+ (Short Sword), AGI 6+ (Shortbow)